 Fold it by the center, right sides to the inside, lengthwise and stitch the long edges together with a 1/4 inch seam allowance.

 You can use simple hand stitches to sew your scrunchie seams – Hand stitches work as well as the machine stitches.
-Just make a Backstitch stitch or any other hand stitch you wish to make ( You may wish to toss the scrunchie into the washing machine and then a good stitching line will be more secure).
+Just make a Back stitch or any other hand stitch you wish to make (You may wish to toss the scrunchie at some point into the washing machine for a good cleaning; for this a good stitching line will be needed).

 Attach a pin on one end & turn the tube inside out through one short end.
 You now have a long tube.